Disclosure: This article may contain affiliate links. Click here for more info.

 Essential reading: Moving away from the wrist – the best smart clothing

 If you were asking yourself – “Where is my connected hat?” – today is your lucky day.
 We’ve rounded up a few options for you to choose from.
 In the market of fitness trackers and heart rate monitors, these are the products that sit on top.
 And no, we’re not talking about smart helmets or biometric headphones.

-Fitness head gear – niche or novelty?
+Connected hats and fitness head gear – niche or novelty?
 You be the judge.

 These days wrist based heart rate wearables are a dime a dozen.
 But while these types of sensors have improved, their accuracy remains questionable, particularly at high-intensity activity.